-This study provides baseline data on the distributions, movements, habitat use, and abundance of wildlife on the mid-Atlantic Outer Continental Shelf offshore of Delaware, Maryland, and Virginia.
-Despite focused studies along the Atlantic coast in recent years, the Mid-Atlantic Baseline Studies Project and Maryland Project, described here, fill a significant information gap for a large swath of the mid-Atlantic region between New Jersey and North Carolina.
-The mid-Atlantic study area is a complex ecosystem with highly variable temporal and geographic patterns, driven in part by the influence of the Gulf Stream to the east, and the Chesapeake Bay and Delaware Bay to the west.
-This area provides important habitat for a wide variety of marine wildlife over the course of the year.
+This study provides baseline data on the distributions, movements, habitat use, and abundance of wildlife on the Mid-Atlantic Outer Continental Shelf offshore of Delaware, Maryland, and Virginia as part of the Maryland and Mid-Atlantic Baseline Studies (MABS) Projects.
+Despite focused studies along the Atlantic coast in recent years, the MABS and Maryland Projects fill a significant information gap for a large swath of the Mid-Atlantic region, a complex ecosystem with highly variable temporal and geographic patterns that provides important habitat for a wide variety of marine wildlife over the course of the year.

-In this chapter, we summarize persistent and seasonal patterns in wildlife distributions that were observed during the two years of this study, including offshore surveys, individual tracking, and methods of studying nocturnal avian migration in the offshore environment.
-We also present a series of case studies on specific taxa or phenomena that integrate data gained from these different methods, to examine in detail the abundance and distributions of potentially vulnerable taxa, and discuss other recent baseline studies along the eastern seaboard to provide context for this study's results.
-The breadth of the region is used during spring and fall migration by seabirds, landbirds, sea turtles, cetaceans, rays, and other taxa.
-Many of these taxa are also part-time or year-round residents of the study area, using it for foraging during the breeding season, or for foraging or roosting during nonbreeding periods.
-Despite seasonal variation in habitat characteristics, areas near the mouths of the Chesapeake Bay and Delaware Bay remain important for many different taxa throughout the year.
-Boat and aerial surveys and satellite telemetry data consistently showed high species diversity, abundance, and habitat use patterns in nearshore waters adjacent to and directly south of the bay mouths (roughly within 30 km of shore).
-These areas are likely attractive to a wide variety of high trophic-level species, due to their consistently higher primary productivity relative to the broader study area.
-Areas in northern Maryland within roughly 20-30 km of shore were also consistent hotspots for biodiversity and abundance for many taxa, although this may have been partially driven by the more inshore study design implemented in the region as compared to the remainder of the study area.
+The breadth of the Mid-Atlantic region was used during spring and fall migration by seabirds, landbirds, sea turtles, cetaceans, rays, and other taxa.
+Many of these taxa were also part-time or year-round residents in the region, using it for foraging during the breeding season, or for foraging, roosting, and other activities during non-breeding periods.
+Despite seasonal variation in habitat characteristics, areas near the mouths of the Chesapeake Bay and Delaware Bay remained important for many different taxa throughout the year.
+Boat and aerial surveys consistently showed high species diversity, abundance, and habitat use patterns in nearshore waters adjacent to and directly south of the bay mouths (roughly within 30 km of shore).
+These areas were likely attractive to a wide variety of high trophic-level species, due to their consistently higher primary productivity relative to the broader region.
+Areas in northern Maryland within roughly 20-30 km of shore were also consistent hotspots for biodiversity and abundance for many taxa, although this may have been partially driven by the more inshore study design implemented in this area as part of the Maryland Project as compared to elsewhere in the MABS study area.
+These results are discussed in context with other recent baseline studies along the eastern seaboard, which generally found that distribution patterns of wildlife were largely driven by bathymetry, as well as other environmental and oceanographic factors.

-Exposure to offshore development activities comprises one component of identifying risk, where risk is defined as a combination of exposure to a stressor, the hazard posed to individuals by that stressor, and the vulnerability of the population to those individual effects.
-Seasonal data on wildlife species composition, distributions, and relative abundance are essential for providing a baseline understanding of when and where animals have the potential to be affected by anthropogenic activities, and for identifying species or taxa of particular interest for future study.
-Thus, this study is an important first step towards understanding how bird, marine mammal, and sea turtle populations in the mid-Atlantic may be exposed to offshore wind energy construction and operations, as well as other anthropogenic activities.
+Exposure to offshore development comprises one component of identifying risk, where risk is defined as a combination of exposure to a stressor, the hazard posed to individuals by that stressor, and the vulnerability of the population to those individual-level effects.
+We lack the necessary data to develop reliable risk analyses for most species in relation to offshore wind energy development, despite recent advances in Europe.
+However, the seasonal data on wildlife species composition, distributions, and relative abundance we present in this report are essential for providing a baseline understanding of when and where animals may be affected by anthropogenic activities, and for identifying species or taxa of particular interest for future study.
+We present several case studies on Northern Gannets (Morus bassanus), Red-throated Loons (Gavia stellata), scoters (Melanitta spp.), endangered birds, sea turtles, and cetaceans, and discuss this study's data on exposure in the context of relevant findings from the scientific literature.

+This study is an important first step towards understanding how bird, marine mammal, and sea turtle populations in the Mid-Atlantic may be exposed to offshore wind energy development and other anthropogenic activities.
 The results of this study provide insight to help address environmental permitting requirements for current and future offshore development projects, and serve as a starting point for more site-specific studies, risk analyses, and evaluation of potential measures to avoid and minimize those risks.